 (2) Whether the class of personal choices "within" the rules of the basic structure to which principles of distributive justice are thought by Cohen to have an application is a large or a small class, why do he and Rawls disagree about whether they are possible subjects of judgments of distributive justice?
 The reason is that they are at odds about whether principles of distributive justice are ever directly applicable to the choices people make.
 Rawls holds (in Cohen's view) that these principles apply directly only to the rules of the basic structure and that their application to the choices people make when they obey or flout these rules is therefore indirect: the choices are just or unjust only because they can be assessed by appeal to institutional rules to which principles of distributive justice are directly applicable.
 Cohen's position, by contrast, is that principles of distributive justice have both an indirect and a direct application to the choices people make.
 The application is indirect when they choose to conform to (or violate) the rules of a just basic structure, because the justice of these rules has first to be determined by appeal to principles of distributive justice.
-However, principles of a just basic structure - provided these are choices that are (a) neither required nor forbidden by these rules and (b) not covered by a personal prerogative that exempts them from scrutiny in the light of principles of distributive justice.
+However, principles of distributive justice also have a direct application to choices "left open" by the rules of a just basic structure - provided these are choices that are (a) neither required nor forbidden by these rules and (b) not covered by a personal prerogative that exempts them from scrutiny in the light of principles of distributive justice.